garden-io/garden/docs/reference/providers/kubernetes.md

 ### `environments[].providers[].forceSsl`
 [environments](#environments) > [providers](#environments[].providers[]) > forceSsl

-Require SSL on all services.
-If set to true, an error is raised when no certificate is available for a configured hostname.
+Require SSL on all `container` module services.
+If set to true, an error is raised when no certificate is available for a configured hostname on a `container` module.

 | Type | Required |
 | ---- | -------- |